 This will enable all users to log in to Workfront using their SSO credentials.

-The Only Allow <SSO Configuration> Authentication setting is enabled for all users at this time.
+The Only Allow <SSO Configuration> Authentication setting is enabled for all users included in the CSV at this time.

 For more information about user settings, see "Editing User Accounts."

 - Run a user report with SSO Username information.